xinkjs/xink/README.md

 }
 ```

+Be sure to look at the section below, to handle errors thrown by your validation library.

-### Handling Validation Errors
+## Handling Errors

-Most validation libraries throw errors when there are validation issues.
-To handle these errors, create an `error.[ts | js]` file in `src`, that exports a `handleError` function.
+If you need to handle thrown errors separately, especially for errors from validation libraries, create an `error.[ts | js]` file in `src`, that exports a `handleError` function.

 ```ts
 /* src/error.ts */